golanlevin/60-212/60-212_syllabus_fall2023.md

 Your official grade will be based on your professionalism in completing work and attending class.

 1. **Do The Assignment Checklists.** Each assignment has a clearly defined list of tasks, whose purpose is to help you develop discipline in documenting your work well.
-2. **No Ghosting.** Attendance is important, but if you need to miss class — which happens, within reason — you are expected to be responsible about communicating with the professor about your absence.
+2. **No Ghosting.** Attendance is important, but if you need to miss class — which can happen, within reason — you are expected to be responsible about communicating with the professor about your absence.

 ---